ofithcheallaigh/machine_learning_projects/ROS/01_Introduction.md

 multiple comouters.
 ROS is similar in some respects to "robot framesworks" such as Player, YARP, Orocos, CARMEN, Orca, MOSS and Microsoft Robotics Studio.

+The ROS runtime "graph" is a peer-to-peer network process (potentially distributed across machines) that are loosely coupled using tje ROS communication infrastructure.
+ROS implements several different styles of communcation, including synchronous